 On the way down to other towns like Mismaloya and Boca de Tomatlan, the first neighborhood you pass is Conchas Chinas.
 It’s about a ten-minute drive from Zona Romantica.

-Due to its geography, this neighborhood is quite different from the others in Puerto Vallarta.
+Due to its geography, this neighborhood is quite different from the other areas in Puerto Vallarta.
 It’s mostly a collection of gated communities perched on the hillside.
 There are some condos down by the beach and a handful of hotels.

 This is definitely one of the more exclusive, affluent neighborhoods of Puerto Vallarta.
 We’re talking million-dollar homes!

-It’s well out of our price range of most digital nomads living in PV, but it is fun to dream about living here!
+It’s well out of our price range for most expats living in Puerto Vallarta, but it is fun to dream about living here!

 As far as the name goes, it actually means “Chinese Shells.”
 It’s not like there are shells from China on the beach here, though, so what’s the deal?